As many as one in three Brits are sitting on a story idea - one to cross off your list?

 “We know that only around 8% of New Year’s resolutions succeed long term – and one of the main reasons people fail is because they take on too much and they’re not realistic in what they can achieve,” Smith told The Memo.

-“Our system uses a small steps methodology to help people approach their large writing goal in a less intimidating way.
-It then helps people continue their habit by using tracking so people can get to know their own writing practice.”
+“Our system uses a small steps methodology to help people approach their large writing goal in a less intimidating way.”